Demonstrators in support of Black lives block Downtown intersection, set up block party

-Demonstrators in support of Black lives set up an impromptu block party Saturday night in the Downtown intersection of West Washington Avenue and Henry Street, where they set up tables and grills to prepare food, played music and painted the street with washable paint.
+Demonstrators in support of Black lives set up an impromptu block party Saturday night in the Downtown intersection of West Washington Avenue and Henry Street, where they put out tables and grills to prepare food, played music and painted the street with washable paint.

 “We are just as upset and outraged as they are and we want justice just as much as they do,” Brown said.
 “We’ll be out here feeding people and making sure that people understand that we can’t just sit idly by.”